sanadhis/ADA-2017/project/README.md

       user   - ID of users
       song   - the song they listen
       count  - how many times the user listens to this song

-This represents the profiles of real users in which we can find for every profile the play count for some song in the original dataset.
-It covers about a third of the tracks available in the million songs dataset and will give us a good representation of the musical trend.

 # A list of internal milestones up until milestone 3
 |Week #|Targets|